 The 15 Best Japanese Restaurants In Sydney

 The North of Sydney is home to Jugemu & Shimbashi.
-This restaurant is particularly interesting as it is split into two- the modern teppanyaki specialist Jugemu and the traditional soba expert Shimbashi.
+This restaurant is particularly interesting as it is split into two- the modern teppanyaki specialist Jugemu and the traditional Soba expert Shimbashi.

 The electrifying Jugemu provides a busier atmosphere, whilst Shimbashi has a calming ambience.
 However, both offer a unique dining experience.